candycode/candycode.github.com/site/portfolio/index.md

 <img src="pics/fd/banner.jpg" class="imghover"/>

 This is a program from the previous century.
-It started as  a proof of concept for a distributed CAD/3D modeler where 3D objects had assigned permissions similar to files in file systems and any instance of the program could work as client and/or server.
+It started as  a proof of concept for a distributed collaborative CAD/3D modeler where 3D objects had assigned permissions similar to files in file systems and any instance of the program could work as client and/or server(similar to current p2p networks).

 Originally developed on SGI hardware and lately rewritten to work on Windows around 1998, used mainly as a workbench for experimenting with computer graphics algorithms, OpenGL and Windows GUI programming.
 I also built it to generate (animated) data for RenderMan compliant renderers, unfortunately I never had access to the real thing so the shader interface only works with BMRT.

 Free Dimensions can generate any sort of geometry from F-Rep with CSG and blending to NURBS and has limited support for animation.
 It can also generate depth maps and perform preview of applied shadows and light maps (all done painfully slowly on the CPU).
 Last but not least it can export a 3D world to Windows, X, and Java3D source code.